GurarpitSingh/MERN-CipherSchools/Readme.txt

-This is JWT Secured profile management application made for CipherSchools as assignment.
+This is JWT Secured profile management application.
 Made using MERN/